-To construct an appropriate defense, talk to Michael Kraut of the Kraut Law Group.
+To construct an appropriate defense, talk to Michael Kraut of the Kraut Criminal & DUI Lawyers.
 For over 14 years, Mr. Kraut served as a senior level prosecutor for the city before switching over to representing defendants in Los Angeles DUI cases.

 If police stopped you for Los Angeles DUI, you may be worried and anxious.
 Contact Harvard Law School educated, ex-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.